• Skip to primary navigation

 Classic French Onion Soup

-Easy, delicious, comforting French Onion Soup based on Julia Child's famous recipe!
+Easy, delicious, comforting French Onion Soup inspired by Julia Child's famous recipe!

 Course: Appetizer, Soup